Spain Digital Nomad Visa Guide (2024)

 Without further ado, let’s see what we can expect from the above-mentioned festivals.

-The festival of San Fermin (Saint Fermin), or the famous bull runs, takes place in Pamplona and lasts from July 6 to July 14.
+The festival of San Fermin (Saint Fermin), or the famous bull runs, takes place in Pamplona from July 6 to July 14.

 The opening ceremony is marked by spectacular fireworks and street wine/flour/water fights, while the festival days consist of: